CristianSusa/piano-allwinner-113/README.md

-# piano-allwinner-113
+# Piano with Allwinner T113 and Dev Board LCPI-PC
-This piano a college project for Embedded Systems and Electronics Systems Design.
-The piano uses the lcpi-pc-t113 dev board, with the Allwinner T113s chip, debian embedded.
-The project includes the design of the PCB and the design of the box.
-The project includes notes on the process
+This piano is a college project for Embedded Systems and Electronic Systems Design.
+It uses the LCPI-PC-T113 development board with the Allwinner T113s chip running embedded Debian.
+The project includes the design of the PCB as well as the design of the enclosure.
+Notes on the development process are also included.